laminlabs/lamindb/docs/curate.md

 curator.cat.non_validated
 ```

-For `cell_type_by_expert`, we saw 2 terms are not validated.
+For `cell_type_by_expert`, we see 2 terms are not validated.

-First, let's standardize synonym "B-cell" as suggested
+First, let's standardize the synonym "B-cell" as suggested:

 ```python
 curator.cat.standardize("cell_type_by_expert")